 I will never dress like the Italian women as much as I would like to.
 My life does not warrant it and as much as I don’t want to look like a tourist, I always will.

 The minute I open my mouth I am quite obviously a tourist.
 So, I don’t worry anymore about fitting in.
-But I also don’t need to look like an unwary tourist either.
+But I also don’t need to look like an unwary tourist who would attract the attention of pickpockets and the like.
+I want to be safe when I travel.
 I want to look like a confident traveller.

 I have realised how I dress at home is how I dress travelling.